 It’s worth noting that this isn’t the first time Apple has flirted with the idea of touch-sensitive iPhone buttons.
 We reported on the possibility of a wrap-around display for the iPhone 8 way back in 2016, but today’s iPhone 14 line still maintains a conventional chassis structure.

 That said, even if Apple doesn’t reinvent the touchscreen with its next crop of iPhones, it’s exciting to see that the company is actively accounting for foldable mobile designs in its new patent applications.
-Perhaps, then, it won’t be too long before the tech giant debuts a device that can compete with the best foldable phones on the market – though we're not expecting to see an iPhone Flip for at least a few years yet
+Perhaps, then, it won’t be too long before the tech giant debuts a device that can compete with the best foldable phones on the market – though we're not expecting to see an iPhone Flip for at least a few years yet.

-Axel is a London-based Senior Staff Writer at TechRadar, reporting on everything from the latest Apple developments to newest movies as part of the site's daily news output.
+Axel is TechRadar's UK-based Phones Editor, reporting on everything from the latest Apple developments to newest AI breakthroughs as part of the site's Mobile Computing vertical.
 Having previously written for publications including Esquire and FourFourTwo, Axel is well-versed in the applications of technology beyond the desktop, and his coverage extends from general reporting and analysis to in-depth interviews and opinion.
+Axel studied for a degree in English Literature at the University of Warwick before joining TechRadar in 2020, where he then earned an NCTJ qualification as part of the company’s inaugural digital training scheme.